-I walked around the event and networked with attendees, along with exhibitors.
+It was enjoyable to walk around the event and network with attendees, along with exhibitors.
 I was lucky enough to meet a future client: BioTrackTHC.
 I

 approached their booth hoping to simply connect.
 My initial contact

 was Gregory, who was manning his booth at the Summit.
 Gregory and I

 discussed the excitement around the event, and we discussed why it was

 important for each of our companies to attend.
 For Diers, we wanted to

 bring our trade show exhibit expertise to the table and offer our

 support to new companies in the Cannabis industry.
 For BioTrackTHC it

 was different.
 They were able to bring professional expertise into the